maxplanck-ie/ATACofthesnake/README.md

 ```

 In this case, 2 analyses would be performed (under folders 'comparison1' & 'wtdmso_vs_wtdrug').
 In both cases all of the factor columns in the samplesheet will be used in the design.

+A motif file in [meme](https://meme-suite.org/meme/doc/meme-format.html) format can be supplied as well.
+If this is the case, the motifs will first be clustered, and motif enrichments will be calculated for all differential regions (using [ame](https://meme-suite.org/meme/doc/ame.html)).
+Note that the 'reciprocal' differential peaks will be used as background.
+E.g. group2 differential peaks are background for group1 enrichments and vice versa.
+Note that this approach could be biased if there is a strong disbalance between those groups.